Toulouse Capitole University: Research

 The University of Toulouse I Capitole and Toulouse School of Economics professor Jean Tirole became a Nobel laureate in 2014.
-The internationalization of research is the other facet of the University's European and international strategy.
+The internationalization of research is the other facet of the university's European and international strategy.
 The research centers are involved in numerous projects and scientific cooperation networks with foreign partners, particularly Canadian and Japanese.
-The University Toulouse Capitole is the home of many laboratoires and research instituts:
+The University Toulouse Capitole is the home of many laboratories and research instituts: